-The planning proposal is consistent with the North Coast Regional Plan and is consistent with all relevant SEPPs.
-The planning proposal is consistent with applicable section 117 Directions other than Direction 4.4 Planning for Bushfire Protection.
-The inconsistency with Direction 4.4 is justifiable pending consultation with RFS.
-The planning proposal is also consistent with Council's MyCoffs Community Strategic Plan.
+The revised planning proposal is consistent with the North Coast Regional Plan and is consistent with all relevant SEPPs.
+The revised planning proposal is consistent with applicable section 117 Directions.
+The revised planning proposal is also consistent with Council's MyCoffs Community Strategic Plan.